Tiger, tiger, burning bright

-“We came round a bend and saw a magnificent tigress lying across the track where she remained for a full five minutes.”
+"We came around the bend and saw a magnificent tigress lying across the track where she remained for a full five minutes."

-The very best time is between February and early April, but you can go any time from October to May.
-From the end of April until the parks close in mid-June, it’s too hot for most people.When to visit India.
+The best time is between February and early April, but you can go any time from October to May.
+From the end of April until parks close in mid-June, it's extremely hot.

-To give yourself the best chance of seeing a tiger, we'd recommend a 3-night stay.
-There are no lodge within any of the parks, but all are close by.
-They offer twice daily game drives into the parks.
+Give yourself the best chance of seeing tigers with a 3-night stay.
+There are no lodges within any of the parks, but all are close by.
+They offer twice-daily game drives into the parks.